Jose Miranda Player Props: Twins vs. Guardians

 Jose Miranda At The Plate

-- Miranda is hitting .215 with three doubles, three home runs and nine walks.
+- Miranda leads Minnesota in slugging percentage (.320) thanks to six extra-base hits.

-- In 56.3% of his games this year (18 of 32), Miranda has picked up at least one hit, and in seven of those games (21.9%) he recorded at least two.
+- In 57.6% of his games this year (19 of 33), Miranda has picked up at least one hit, and in eight of those games (24.2%) he recorded at least two.

-- He has homered in two of 32 games played this year, and in 2.3% of his plate appearances.
+- In 33 games played this year, he has gone deep in two of them.

-- Miranda has driven in a run in nine games this season (28.1%), including two games with multiple runs batted in.
+- Miranda has driven in a run in nine games this year (27.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.